eldougo/wordpress_plugin_tuxquote/readme.txt

 The supplied images were sourced from CrystalXP.net (http://www.crystalxp.net/) and are all distributed under the Creative Commons BY-NC-SA license (http://creativecommons.org/licenses/by-nc-sa/3.0/)

 Please see images-license.txt for image licensing information and image attributions.

+See the Installation section for usage instructions.

+== Installation ==

+You can download and install Tuxquote using the built in WordPress plugin installer.
+If you download Tuxquote manually, make sure it is uploaded to "/wp-content/plugins/Tuxquote/".

+Activate Tuxquote in the "Plugins" admin panel using the "Activate" link.

+You can either enter the shortcode '[TUXQUOTE]' in your page or post and/or drag the Tuxquote Widget to a widgitized area on your Widgets page.

 = Shortcode usage =